 The point of ARCOS is to accumulate transactions of controlled substances so that Federal and State government agencies can identify and address any diversion of product into illicit channels of distribution.

 Blue Link recognizes the importance of proper reporting for pharmaceutical distribution businesses and has developed specific features to meet all the above reporting requirements.

 - Blue Link ERP includes functionality that captures all the information required in a T3 for each product/lot and stores the information in the system.
-This data can then be automatically turned into a report and sent to other members of the supply chain or used for other reporting purposes.
+This data is automatically turned into a report and can then be sent to other members of the supply chain or used for other reporting purposes.

 - Blue Link includes CSOS functionality as part of its B2B Online Order Portal, which allows customers to electronically submit orders containing Schedule II drugs with their suppliers.
 This eliminates the need for customers to manually submit DEA Form 222 through mail or courier, which can be expensive and time-consuming.